 He growled in anger after getting kicked out into the street by security.
 How was he supposed to know that the library didn't allow tearing of books?!
 Wasn't the place a sanctum of reference or something?!
-And the way they stared at him was as if he was like those stupid punks with chains and stuff.
 This was a free country for Hell's sake!
-He could dress any bloody way he wanted.
-He sighed reluctantly, bushing back his purple hair.
-Another irk thing in this world as he stormed away, unaware of a hand trying to reach out to him.
+He could take any bloody information he wanted.
+He sighed reluctantly, before he saw a familiar face.
+But he hesitated at the look of the fury in his companion's eyes.

 She then heard a soft hum into her ears.
 Unaware of where it came from, she panicked as she glanced to her left and right.
 No one was there to whisper in her ears.
 But she heard it.
 Looking at her friends, she noticed they were slightly hesitating as well.
 She assumed they could hear it as well.

 'Savior of Bermessiah, your passionate flame blazing on,

 Gaia's Vanquisher, defend all with your raging storms,

 Abyss Knight, joust a path for us towards victory,

 Beautiful La Geas, with secrets, uphold your beliefs,

 Battle Mage of vast strength, show your might,

 Destruction King Dusk Bringer, make them bow down,